 - If you’d like a add extra protein to this, add 1/4 cup of your favorite protein powder to it.

 - If you prefer thicker smoothies, add extra ice.
-If you prefer thinner smoothies, add more milk.
+For thinner smoothies, add more milk.

-While this strawberry smoothie tastes delicious on its own, jazz it up with some other flavor combinations!
+While this smoothie tastes delicious on its own, jazz it up with some other flavor combinations!

 - Coconut- Use coconut milk and swap out half the strawberries for frozen coconut chunks.